VukMar/maze-and-astar-react/README.md

 ## Usage

-To use this project, follow these steps:
+To use this project in your own workspace, follow these steps:

 1. Clone the repository to your local machine: